sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * docker inspect --> system container inspect
    * docker exec    --> system container exec

    The bash scripts called by systemd service would be updated to call these new commands in place of docker commands.
+In addition, any script that call docker commands will be switched to these new commands.
+A sample could be the reboot scripts, which call `docker kill ...`.

 * The new "system container ..." commands would
    * Do a docker start, if in local mode, else create a label that would let kubelet start.
-If kubelet service is not enabled, enable it.
    * Do a docker stop, if in local mode, else remove the label that would let kubelet stop.
 If remove label would fail, do an explicit docker stop using the ID.<br/>
      Note: For a kubelet managed containers, an explicit docker stop will not work, as kubelet would restart.
 That is the reason, we remove the label instead, which instruct kubelet to stop it.
 But if label remove failed (*mostly because of kubernetes master unreachable*), the command to remove label will disable kubelet transparently.
 Hence if label-remove would fail, the explicit docker-stop would be effective.
    * Do a docker kill, if in local mode, else remove the label, then do docker kill on the docker-id.